paddlesteamers.info : The Internet's leading website for

 City of Dublin Steam Packet Co (1824-1924)

-in Dublin it initially provided services between Kingston (Dun
+provided services between Kingstown (Dun

 Laoghaire) and Liverpool but later extended services to London, Belfast

-and Glasgow as well as across the Atlantic to New York.
-The company first obtained the Royal Mail contract in 1850.
-Four large
+and Glasgow as well as across the Atlantic to New York (with its vessel

 sister ships named after the four provinces of Ireland were added to

 established on the Royal Mail service betweeen Holyhead and Kingstown.